guymcswain/pigpio-client/readme.md

 to pigpiod.
 An 'info' object is passed to the handler.
 You should wait for this event before attempting to construct other objects - gpio, serialport.

-**`'disconnected'`**  Emitted when the socket connections are closed by pigpiod or when no keep-alive packets were received within *timeout>0* minutes.
+**`'disconnected'`**  Emitted when the socket connections are closed, for any reason, or when no pigpio keep-alive packet is received within *timeout>0* minutes.

 **`'error'`**  Error objects are passed to the 'error' event handler unless a callback was provided when invoking an API.
 Pigpio errors have the `name` property set to